AlexJinyuLiu/CSC207_Trader_Project/phase1/README.txt

 The interface is of this program is text through the java console, to navigate through the program, the presenter will prompt you for valid user input.
-For menus, you will need to enter a number ranging from 0-10 to the corresponding menu number, and for other uses cases, simply enter what the program tells you to do and hit enter.
+For menus, you will need to enter a number ranging from 0-10 to the corresponding menu number, and for other uses cases, simply enter the information as prompted.

+UML diagrams have been created for the src folder and the package AlertPack.
+Both of these diagrams are inside of the design.pdf file inside the phase1 folder.

 Instructions:
 1. Go to Intellij and click run.
 Navigate to then click 'main'.